The GInsMQTTPlugin is a controller plugin for enabling edge-to-cloud connectivity using the MQTT protocol.

 Introduction

-With the Gantner Instruments MQTT plugin, the following functions are available:
+With the Gantner Instruments MQTT plugin, the following features are supported:

-- Authentication with username/password and TLS encryption with X.509 certificate.
+- Authentication via username/password and TLS encryption with X.509 certificates

-- Publishing one or more variables to a topic as plain text for a single variable or as a JSON structure for a list of variables.
-Messages can be sent continuously, periodically, or on value change.
+- Publishing variables to a topic as plain text (single variable) or JSON (multiple variables), triggered continuously, periodically, or on value change

-- Subscribing to a topic on the broker, extracting the value from the message, and writing it into a controller setpoint variable.
+- Subscribing to a topic, extracting values from incoming messages, and writing them to controller setpoint variables

 The minimum system requirements for this plugin are: